SingleManTH/agiletoolkit.org/docs/overview/application.md

 ## The Execution Flow

-Now you understand the Runtime Object Tree we can walk though the basic anatomy of an HTTP request.
+Now you understand the Runtime Object Tree and the `$app` object we can walk though the basic anatomy of an HTTP request.

 ![Agile Toolkit Execution Flow](dia-execution-flow.png)